-However, though people might argue that Kathmandu is an ideal place to live in Nepal, majority would instantly say no because of prevailing exhaustive pollution.
+However, though people might argue that Kathmandu is an ideal place to live in Nepal, the majority would instantly say no because of prevailing exhaustive pollution.

-However there are changes taking place and the government has improved its work and hopefully this city will regain its beauty.
+However there are changes taking place and the government has improved its work and hopefully, this city will regain its beauty.

 Warnings & Dangers in Kathmandu